As used in this chapter:

 An institution that provides facilities for surgical and medical diagnosis and treatment of bed patients under the supervision of staff physicians and furnishes twenty-four hour-a-day care by registered nurses.

-(1) For the purposes of the rules of this chapter of the Administrative Code relating to hospitals, "inpatient" means:
+(1) For the purposes of this chapter relating to hospitals, "inpatient" means:

 An injured worker is considered to be an inpatient when he or she has been admitted to a hospital for bed occupancy for purposes of receiving inpatient hospital services.
 An injured worker is considered an inpatient if there is a formal order for admission from the physician.
 The determination of an inpatient stay is not based upon the number of hours involved.
 If it later develops during the uninterrupted stay that the injured worker is discharged, transferred to another inpatient unit within the hospital, transferred to another hospital, transferred to another state psychiatric facility or expires and does not actually use a bed overnight, the order from the attending physician addressing the type of encounter will define the status of the stay.

-(2) For the purposes of the rules of this chapter of the Administrative Code relating to hospitals, "outpatient" means:
+(2) For the purposes of this chapter relating to hospitals, "outpatient" means:

 The injured worker is not receiving inpatient care, as "inpatient" is defined in paragraph (K)(1) of this rule, but receives outpatient services at a hospital.
 An outpatient encounter cannot exceed seventy-two hours of uninterrupted duration.